Personal Chef Equipment List – Equipment Checklist Updated 2025

-My wife and I worked as Personal Chefs, cooking in our clients homes, for about two years before building the commercial kitchen in our home.
-One of the biggest challenges of running a Personal Chef Business is packing everything you’ll need during your cook day, but not packing too much.
+My wife and I worked as Personal Chefs, cooking in clients’ homes for about two years before building a commercial kitchen in our own home.
+One of the biggest challenges of running a Personal Chef business is packing all the essential equipment for a cook day—without overpacking.

 ~Stacey